sql-machine-learning/elasticdl/docs/tutorials/elasticdl_estimator.md

 test-iris-estimator-edljob-worker-0      1/1     Running   0          6s
 ```

-## Train an Estimator Using ElasticDL with Your Dataset
+## Train an Estimator Model Using ElasticDL with Your Dataset

 You only need to modify your `input_fn` with ElasticDL DataShardService.
 The DataShardService will split the sample indices into ranges and assign